 You can give other users access to Google Compute Engine by adding them to your project.
 The level of access a user has depends on which role the user has been added with.

 Managing your project's users

 Add a user to your project using the Google Cloud Platform Console.
 When you add a user to your Google Compute Engine project, it gives the user some amount of access to Google Compute Engine resources in that project, determined by the roles such as viewer, editor, or owner.
-For example, if you add a user as an owner, they will be able to add and modify Google Compute Engine resources in the project.
+For example, if you add a user as an owner, they will be able to add and modify Google Compute Engine resources in the project, connect to the project's instances using SSH, and change the project's membership.

 To add or delete users, or to change their permissions: